ory/hydra/README.md

 Read how to install docker on [Linux](https://docs.docker.com/linux/), [OSX](https://docs.docker.com/mac/) or [Windows](https://docs.docker.com/windows/).
 Hydra is available on [Docker Hub](https://hub.docker.com/r/oryam/hydra/).

-##### Downloading an image form the Hub
+##### Downloading an image from the Hub

 Hydra will keep all changes in memory.
-But be aware!
-Restarting, scaling or stopping the container will make you **lose all data**:
+But be aware: Restarting, scaling or stopping the container will make you **lose all data**.

 To download and start the image:
 ```